oscaram007/luchabrarian15.0/README.md

 You're the **LUCHABRARIAN** ➡️ part librarian, part luchador, 100% done with these ghosts.
 Dash around the library floor, scoop up scattered books, deliver them to the correct shelves, and survive long enough to file everything before chaos wins.

 It's Pac-Man meets library science...
 With lore.
-And a trash can specifically for *BANANA PEELS*. 🍌🗑️ (CUE **HOLLABACK GIRL** by Gwen Stefani... iykyk 💅🔉🎶📢 )
+And a trash can specifically for *BANANA PEELS*. 🍌🗑️ (play **HOLLABACK GIRL** by Gwen Stefani... iykyk 💅🔉🎶📢 )

 ---